 Our directors and executive officers are listed below.
-The number of common shares of the Company's that are beneficially owned, directly or indirectly, or over which control or direction is exercised, by all directors and executive officers as a group as of the date of this AIF is 5,592,988 shares representing 6.19% of issued shares.
+The number of common shares of the Company's that are beneficially owned, directly or indirectly, or over which control or direction is exercised, by all directors and executive officers as a group as of the date of this AIF is 5,897,832 shares representing 5.60% of issued shares.
 Each director and officer will hold office until his/her successor is elected or appointed, as applicable, unless his/her office is earlier vacated in accordance with the Articles of the Company, or with the provisions of the Business Corporations Act (British Columbia).

-Name, Province/State and Country of Residence and Position with Mawson Principal Occupation During Five Preceding Years (1) Duration and Term of Office Michael Hudson of Elwood, Victoria, Australia, President, Chairman, Chief Executive Officer and a Director.
-President & Chief Executive Officer of Mawson.
+Name, Province/State and Country of Residence and Position with Mawson Principal Occupation During Five Preceding Years (1) Duration and Term of Office Michael Hudson of Elwood, Victoria, Australia, Chairman, Chief Executive Officer and a Director Chief Executive Officer and Chairman of Mawson.
 Mr. Hudson provides geological and management services to the Company through his company Oro Plata Pty Ltd. Director and officer since March 30, 2004.

-Name, Province/State and Country of Residence and Position with Mawson Principal Occupation During Five Preceding Years (1) Duration and Term of Office Mark Saxon of Bendigo, Victoria, Australia, a Director.
-President of Tasman Metals Ltd., a TSX Venture Exchange ("TSXV") company.
+.
+Name, Province/State and Country of Residence and Position with Mawson Principal Occupation During Five Preceding Years (1) Duration and Term of Office Mark Saxon (2) of Bendigo, Victoria, Australia, a Director Self-employed professional geologist.
+Previously President of Tasman Metals Ltd., a TSX Venture Exchange ("TSXV") company until August 2016.
 Director since March 30, 2005.
 David Henstridge (2)(3) of Victoria, Australia, a Director.
 Self-employed professional geologist.
 Director since March 30, 2004.
 Nick DeMare of British Columbia, Canada.
-Chief Financial Officer and a Director.
-President of Chase Management Ltd., a private company which provides accounting management, securities regulatory compliance and corporate secretarial services to companies listed on the TSXV and TSX, from 1991 to present.
+Chief Financial Officer and a Director President of Chase Management Ltd., a private company which provides accounting management, securities regulatory compliance and corporate secretarial services to companies listed on the TSXV and TSX, from 1991 to present.
 Officer since December 19, 2007.
 Director since March 10, 2004.
-Colin Maclean (2)(3) of London, England, a Director.
-Deputy Chairman and a founding partner of The Sentient Group's resources funds.
-For over 10 years he has stewarded Sentient Group's investments as a director of the investee companies under his direct responsibility.
-Director since February 13, 2012 Gilbert Clarke (2)(3) of Nice, France Geologist.
-Senior Investment Advisor with the Sentient Group., a private equity investment firm.
-Director since January 17, 2014 Nicholas Cook of Queensland, Australia.
-VP - Exploration Vice President of Exploration for the Company's activities in Finland since January 2013.
+Colin Maclean (2)(3) of London, England, a Director Self-employed professional geologist.
+Previously, Deputy Chairman of the Sentient Group until August 2017.
+Founding partner of The Sentient Group's resources funds.
+For over 10 years he stewarded Sentient Group's investments as a director of the investee companies under his direct responsibility.
+Director since February 13, 2012 Noora Ahola (4) of Rovaniemi, Finland, a Director Environmental Leader for the Company's operations in Finland since 2014.
+From 2009 until joining Mawson, she held the position of project manager in the Nature Protection Unit of The Centre for Economic Development, Transport and the Environment for Lapland (ELY-Centre) in Finland.
+Director since September 14, 2016 Philip Williams (5) of Toronto, Ontario, a Director Self-employed Chartered Financial Analyst.
+Previously, Managing Director of Investment Banking at Dundee Capital Markets (now Eight Capital) from 2012 to 2017.
+Director since June 14, 2017 Nicholas Cook of Queensland, Australia.
+President President of Mawson since October, 2016.
+Vice President of Exploration for the Company's activities in Finland since January 2013.
 Previously, self-employed consulting geologist.
 Officer since February 1, 2013.
 Mariana Bermudez of British Columbia, Canada.
 Corporate Secretary.
 Corporate Secretary of Mawson.
-Employed by Mawson Resources Limited since April 2013.
-Previously, employed by Tumi Resources limited since January 2004 and legal secretary with Farris, Vaughan, Wills and Murphy from September 2001 to January 2004.
+Employed by Mawson Resources Limited from April 2013 to May 2017.
+Previously, employed by Tumi Resources Limited (now Kingsmen) since January 2004.
 Officer since March 30, 2004.
+(1) The information as to prin ncipal occupation, not being within the knowledge of Ma awson, has been furnished by the

-- (1) The information as to principal occupation, not being within the knowledge of Mawson, has been furnished by the respective directors and officers - (2) Denotes member of Audit Committee. - (3) Member of the Compensation, Corporate Governance and Nominating Committees.
+(1) The information as to principal occupation, not being within the knowledge of Mawson, has been furnished by the respective directors and officers

+- (2) Denotes member of Audit Committee. - (3) Member of the Compensation, Corporate Governance and Nominating Committees. - (4) Member of the Environmental, Health and Safety Committee. - (5) Member of the Advisory Committee.